 The building was the first in Chicago to utilize a raised-floor pressurized plenum system, allowing the efficiency of under floor air circulation and personal climate control through floor mounted diffusers.
 This benefits occupants by allowing fresh air to suffuse their entire floor-to-ceiling space, and studies have shown this results in a healthier working environment.
-Citadel Center was designated LEED EB Silver in 2011 and contains a 13,000 square foot green roof to reduce rainwater runoff and heat island effect.
+Citadel Center was designated LEED Gold EB Gold in 2017 and contains a 13,000 square foot green roof to reduce rainwater runoff and heat island effect.
 The building is also Energy Star certified.

 Citadel Center is a 1.5 million square foot Class A premier mixed-use tower, opened in 2003.
 The building address is 131 South Dearborn Street, Chicago, Illinois 60603.
 The property has approximately 1.4 million square feet of office space and 100,000 square feet of retail space.
 The property also includes a 211-space public parking garage.